fjl/p2p-drafts/merge-sync/merge-sync.md

     The peer-to-peer network can only provide the state of very recent blocks.
 Since it is expected that the state of B<sub>F</sub> will gradually become unavailable as the chain advances, the client must occasionally re-target its state sync to a more recent 'pivot block'.
 Conveniently, the newly-finalized blocks B<sub>F+1</sub>&#x2026;B<sub>F+t</sub> received from eth2 can be used for this purpose.
 You can read more about the pivot block in the [snap sync protocol specification](https://github.com/ethereum/devp2p/blob/master/caps/snap.md#synchronization-algorithm).

 After reporting sync completion of B<sub>F+t</sub> to the eth2 client (4), the execution layer is done and switches to its ordinary mode of operation: individual blocks are received from the eth2 client, the blocks are processed, and their validity reported back to the eth2 client.
+Reorgs of non-finalized blocks may also be triggered after sync has completed.
+Reorg handling is discussed later in this document.

 ## Handling restarts and errors